Master of Arts

 Attendance is mandatory at all class sessions.
 If a candidate is to be absent for any reason, they must discuss the expected absence with the course instructor before the absence occurs.

 Academic Standards and Evaluation in Graduate Education Programs

 Upon completion of each course, letter grades are assigned to each candidate.
 At the graduate level, a “C” grade indicates less than complete mastery of the content and methods of the course.
 Only two grades of “C” are accepted at the graduate level.
 If a “C” is received within the first three courses, the candidate may be removed from the program, by action of the program faculty.

-- Candidates will demonstrate the ability to plan an appropriate environment.
+Candidates will demonstrate the ability to plan instruction.

-- Candidates will demonstrate ability to provide a supportive environment for student learning.
+Candidates will demonstrate the ability to provide a supportive environment for student learning.